stuhood/dotty-exp/README.md

-Because the build for module b does not providing the transitive dependencies of module A to the compiler, it receives a head-of-empty-list exception during compilation.
+Because the build for module b does not providing the transitive dependencies of module a to the compiler, it receives a head-of-empty-list exception during compilation.

 Reproduce with: